-Now right-click the first feature (fill surface) of the PS\ SWEEP\ FLAT parting surface and pick Blank.
+Left-click the first feature (fill surface) of PS SWEEP FLAT parting surface and pick Blank.

 After blank operation, mold model will appear as shown below.

 Now this mold model can be split easily by following the procedure in previous exercise.